Abducted: The Mary Stauffer Story: Plot

 Mary Stauffer and her daughter, Beth, are abducted at gunpoint by Mary's former student Ming Sen Shiue while leaving a salon in 1980.
 A boy named Jason sees the abduction and Ming forces him into the trunk of Mary's car along with Mary and Beth.
 It is later revealed that Ming kills him.
 Ming then locks Mary and Beth in a closet in his house where he threatens to kill the rest of the family should they try to escape or get help.
 He forces Mary regularly to do video interviews.

 On her birthday, Ming rapes Mary and then video interviews her, asking if she is enjoying her birthday.
 She tells him she can't when she has been raped.
 This upsets Ming who says he was making love to her but she wasn't making love to him.
 Mary says she can't do that while she is married to her husband.
 Ming asks her to make love to him like she does to her husband, calling out his name.
 This makes Mary ask if he had been listening to her family and if he has been in her house.

-Back at Mary's house, her husband Irv the basement is open, with dirty shoe prints nearby and a small hole in the ceiling under the bedroom.
-He notifies police.
-Sgt.
-Wyatt Rayburn suggests someone familiar with electronics may have been eavesdropping on them.
+Back at Mary's house, her husband Irv discovers that someone broke the basement window.
+There are dirty shoe prints under it, and a small hole in the floor of their bedroom.
+He notifies police Sgt.
+Wyatt Rayburn, who suggests someone familiar with electronics may have been eavesdropping on them.
 Police suggest examining Mary's old school yearbooks in case it was someone she knew through school.

 When Ming leaves the next day, Mary and Beth hear the door open and then hear noise in the kitchen.
 They pretend to be asleep and then hear music coming from the basement.
 When he returns home later, Beth asks if he is keeping someone else in the basement.
 Ming explains that it's his cousin, Brian but there is an extra layer of padding on the floor in the closet so Brian can't hear Mary and Beth.